x00tex/hackTheBox/Boxes/linux/Retired/doctor/README.md

 	  info@doctors.htb

-- I add domain `doctors.htb` from that email to `/etc/hosts` and check i there is any diffrence .
+- I add domain `doctors.htb` from that email to `/etc/hosts` and check i there is any difference.
 - **goto** `doctors.htb` redirected to `http://doctors.htb/login?next=%2F` and land on a login page .

 ### Enumerating doctors.htb